-- Survey of Early Childhood Education Surveys the history, theory, and practice of early childhood education.
-(F, S) - 2033 Introduction to Education Provides students with an overview of teaching as a profession, providing them with an opportunity to observe the educational process.
-(20 clock hours of observation and directed assignments required).
-Gives students the opportunity to ascertain if the Education profession is an appropriate vocational choice.
-Pre-requisite: sophomore standing.
+2013 Survey of Early Childhood Education Surveys the history, theory, and practice of early childhood education.
+Three clock hours of required off-campus observation.
 (F, S)

-2803 Introduction to K-12 Educational Technology Provides students with an overview of the technologies that can enhance teaching and learning.
+- 2033 Introduction to Education Provides students with an overview of teaching as a profession, providing them with an opportunity to observe the educational process.
+(20 clock hours of off-campus observation and directed assignments required).
+Gives students the opportunity to ascertain if the education profession is an appropriate career path.
+Pre-requisite: student must complete 12 credit hours before enrolling in course.
+(F, S) - 2803 Introduction to K-12 Educational Technology Provides students with an overview of the technologies that can enhance teaching and learning.
 Teaches basic computer skills and the uses of various software applications (i.e., word processing, database, spreadsheet, graphics, multimedia, etc.) in the educational setting.
 (F, S)